tbgers/tbgclient/docs/source/quickstart.rst

 This guides assumes you know how to use Python.
 If you haven't, have look at the `Python tutorial`_ first.

-It's recommended to learn the language first before you use libraries like ``tbgclient``.
+It's *strongly* recommended to learn the language first before you use libraries like tbgclient.
 This `Scratch project`_ explains why doing the opposite is a bad idea.

 .. _Python tutorial: https://docs.python.org/3/tutorial/
 .. _Scratch project: https://scratch.mit.edu/projects/842407135/

-.. _get-message:
+.. _quickstart-get-message:

 Retrieving messages
 ===================

-Retrieving messages can be done by the ``Message.update_get`` function.
+Retrieving messages can be done by the :py:func:`~tbgclient.Message.update_get()` function.

 .. code-block:: python